openservicemesh/osm-docs/content/docs/guides/traffic_management/ingress.md

 #### HTTPS Ingress with Contour (mTLS and TLS)

-To enable HTTPS proxying (over TLS or mTLS) between Contour edge proxy and service mesh backends, Contour's [upstream TLS configuration](https://projectcontour.io/docs/v1.18.0/config/upstream-tls/) can be used in conjunction with OSM's IngressBackend configuration to perfrom peer certificate validation.
+To enable HTTPS proxying (over TLS or mTLS) between Contour edge proxy and service mesh backends, Contour's [upstream TLS configuration](https://projectcontour.io/docs/v1.18.0/config/upstream-tls/) can be used in conjunction with OSM's IngressBackend configuration to perform peer certificate validation.

 A minimal configuration might look like:
 ```yaml